9tin9tin9/lli/README.md

 ```

 ## TODO
+- [ ] Implement all the functions listed in Predefined Function Section

 - [ ] Read idx from Var num
     - Idx of `$A` stores 10
     - `[$A]` returns 10